- Ongoing differences on the topic of trade between US and China, despite multiple meetings between high level officials from both sides

 - The yuan dropped against the USD for the third week in a row largely because of rising USD value, even as China’s economy has been stronger than expected with manufacturing industry metrics beating expectations.

 - Despite senior level trade meetings between US and China, “differences are still big,” according to China’s official statement on the meetings.

 - The US’s window is closing on public comment regarding tariffs on Chinese products.
 China has indicated it will not just sit back.
 There will be more clarity on the proposed tariffs in the next few weeks.

 - Naturally the disputes on trade have hurt China’s trade.
-Exports shrank this month by 2.7% month over month, and the trade balance dipped to negative from previously being positive.
-However China will not devalue its currency to recoup losses from the tariffs.
+Exports shrank this month by 2.7 percent month over month, and the trade balance dipped to negative from previously being positive.
+However China will not devalue its currency to recuperate losses from the tariffs.

 - In the midst of trade disputes with the US, China is cozying up to Japan as the two countries’ relationship continues to strengthen.
 China’s Premier Li Keqiang will visit Japan.

 - China’s Foreign Minister Wang Yi visited Tokyo for the most important bilateral economic panel, which was previously on hold for eight years.
 As the stability in China-Japan relations grows, it will help stabilize the yuan.